Wonderous Wildlife and Nature

 The Highlands and Islands are renowned worldwide for their stunning natural landscapes, home to a wonderfully wide variety of wildlife.
 On this multi-day audio tour, join Smartify and explore the incredible diversity of local wildlife in Caithness and Sutherland, gain some inside tips from an expert photographer on nature observation and getting the perfect camera shot and, finally, travel to the Orkney Isles to learn the fascinating truth behind the legend of the selkie.

-On your journey, be responsible and respectful of local wildlife and follow the Scottish Outdoor Access Code.
+On your journey, be responsible and respectful of local communities and wildlife and follow the Scottish Outdoor Access Code.

 Image provided by VisitScotland/ Paul Tomkins